davidderus/tolk/README.md

 Tolk is a Rails engine designed to facilitate the translators doing the dirty work of translating your application to other languages.

+## Disclaimer

+This is a forked version of Tolk, with numerous changes:
+- No engine layout, Tolk use the Rails project one's
+- Path handling, no need to override Tolk's templates to prefix paths with *main_app*
+- Bootstrap support, as all of our projects use it

 ## Requirements

 Tolk is compatible with Rails 4.0, 4.1, and 4.2.